 OFFICER HURT Watsonville Police are assisted by emergency personnel Monday morning in loading a WPD officer into an ambulance after he was injured during a foot pursuit in the intersection of Freedom Boulevard at Main Street.
 (Tarmo Hannula/The Pajaronian)

-A Watsonville Police officer was hurt on the job Monday morning during a foot pursuit of a woman suspected of shoplifting.
+A Watsonville Police officer was injured on the job Monday morning during a pursuit of a woman suspected of shoplifting.

-Then an officer spotted her trying to flee officers around Rodriguez and Main streets, where she reportedly ditched the stolen items.
-As one officer gave foot pursuit, he appaently at the intersection of Freedom Boulevard at Main Street and suffered a serious injury to his leg.
+An officer spotted Zamora, fleeing from officers around Rodriguez and Main streets, where she reportedly abandoned the stolen items.
+As one officer gave foot pursuit, he fell in the intersection of Freedom Boulevard at Main Street and suffered a serious injury to his leg.

-As police called for emergency medical and firefighter response, other officers managed to take the 34-year-old suspect into custody.
+As police called for emergency medical and firefighter response, other officers managed to take Zamora into custody.

-Police then shut down Main Street in the area and several surrounding lanes in the heavily travelled intersection to allow for the rescue effort.
+Police then shut down Main Street in the area and several surrounding lanes in the heavily-travelled intersection to allow for the rescue effort.
+The injured officer was taken to a local hospital, and is expected to be okay, WPD said.

 Previous articleAptos’ Nick Bjorn recognized as SCCAL’s top boys golfer